12 Essential Tips to Start Intuitive Eating without Gaining Weight

 If you’re slowing down your eating, you should find that you notice feeling satiated and full much more easily.
 Even still, there may be times you don’t experience that feeling of fullness.
 Before you dive in for a second helping, wait 20 minutes.
 Drink a tall glass of water and occupy yourself with something else.
 If others at the table are still eating, do your best to engage them in conversation.
 Challenge yourself to really find out about someone else’s day or make plans for the weekend.
 If you still truly feel hunger after 20 minutes then allow yourself some more!

 If you’re eating well-balanced meals 80% of the time, then you should find that somewhere between every 3-4 hours you will start to feel hungry again.
 Two of the Principles of intuitive eating state that you should honor your hunger and respect your fullness.
 If you keep track of your hunger and fullness and keep in mind this timeline, then you should be on track for maintaining a balanced diet that promotes fat loss.

 Implementing intuitive eating when you have no concept of how to construct your meals is extremely challenging.
 We would recommend that you at least start by keeping a food diary or working with a coach who can help guide you through the process and deconstruct any residual dieting mentality sentiments you might be holding on to.
 It’s important to keep in mind that if you choose to eat intuitively without tracking your food, that you may gain weight, lose weight or your weight may simply stay the same.
 Try not to get frustrated with whatever happens in the first couple of weeks.
 Be patient and keep working at reinforcing the principles of intuitive eating and implementing these practical skills on how to eat like an intuitive eater.
 Slowly, over time, you will find that you develop a mindful eating practice and are fully engaged with your body’s intuition.
 But it will take time!
-For more support check out our 8-week course on Intuitive Eating.
+For more support check out our Journal or reach out and schedule a free consult call.